ujjwalmishra09/httpecho/README.md

 ## Code structure

 There are 2 server and 1 client application code.
-These codes are works on Linux platform.
+These codes are for Linux platform.

 server.c - This is created to interact with any browser like (Chrome, Firefox etc).